 Fallopian Tube Cancer: The Basics

 The fallopian tubes are a pair of tubes that join the ovaries to the uterus.
 Fallopian tube cancer is cancer that starts in the fallopian tubes.
-It is caused by fallopian tube cells growing out of control.
-As the number of cells grows, they form into a tumor.
+It is caused by fallopian tube cells that grow out of control.
+As the number of cells grows, they form a tumor.

 Fallopian tube cancer that has spread from the fallopian tubes to another part of the body is called metastatic cancer.